Incandescent-Turtle/chatroom/README.md

 # 🛠️ Chatroom
 A chat app to talk to another user over a wifi connection.
 Keep in mind public networks will stop this app from functioning.
-<a href="https://github.com/Incandescent-Turtle/chatroom/raw/main/ChatRoom.jar">Click to download runnable jar file</a>
+<a href="https://github.com/Incandescent-Turtle/chatroom/raw/main/ChatRoom.jar">Click here to download runnable jar file</a>
 ![example](https://user-images.githubusercontent.com/59327500/160265217-6dae4f4e-606a-45c3-a521-ecd3f2224f8a.gif)

 ---